top of page

 All children must be fever-free and have no sickness symptoms for 24 hours before returning to school.

-If the child does not have a fever but still complains of feeling unwell, the child may rest for a while in the principal's room to rest.
+If the child does not have a fever but still complains of feeling unwell, the child may rest for a while in an available room to rest.
 They may be given a small snack from their lunch if there is a suspicion that they are weak from not eating breakfast.
 Parents should be notified after school about the child's complaints.

 For more information concerning safety policies at New Life International School, please contact the school.